displague/vagrant-linode/README.md

 management of [Linode](https://www.linode.com/) linodes (instances).

-**NOTE:** The Chef provisioner is no longer supported by default (as of 0.2.0).
-Please use the `vagrant-omnibus` plugin to install Chef on Vagrant-managed machines.
-This plugin provides control over the specific version of Chef to install.

 Current features include:
 - create and destroy linodes
 - power on and off linodes
 - rebuild a linode
-- provision a linode with the shell or Chef provisioners
+- provision a linode with the shell or other provisioners
 - setup a SSH public key for authentication
 - create a new user account during linode creation
+- setup hostname during creation

-The provider has been tested with Vagrant 1.6.3+ using Ubuntu 14.04 LTS and Debian 7.5 guest operating systems.
+The provider has been tested with Vagrant 1.6.3+ using Ubuntu 14.04 LTS and Debian 7.5+ guest operating systems.

 Install
 -------